 - Task Initiation – Overcoming procrastination in order to start a needed task

 - Properly Directing Attention, including Maintaining Focus – Particularly when tasks are lengthy and/or have multiple components

 - Organization – Keeping track of all needed materials at home and in school, managing digital data, and efficiently organizing ideas and information for essays, research papers and studying for tests

 - Metacognition – Literally “thinking about thinking,” reflecting on their own learning and having awareness of what drives their good and bad academic-related choices

-While a tutor might “brush by” some of those skills while working with a student on a specific task, it’s the job of an academic success coach to discover which of those and other executive function skills need strengthening in order for the students to be better versions of themselves.
-Then, using multiple tools, coaches work with students to strengthen those skills.
+While private tutoring might “brush by” some of those skills while working with a student on a specific task, it’s the job of an academic success coach to discover which of those and other executive function skills need strengthening in order for the students to be better versions of themselves.
+Then, using multiple tools a private academic coach, coaches works with students to strengthen those skills.

 - Increase their confidence, feelings of empowerment, and effectiveness